kanchen/log_analyzer/README.md

 ![Alt text](/data/ascending-file.jpg?raw=true "Result Screenshot")

-##Build
+##Install and Build
-Clone the github project.
+Clone this github project.
 This tool is developed using Ruby 2.0.
-It requires the Ruby gem of psych to parse an YMAL configuration file.
+It requires the Ruby gem of *psych* to parse an YMAL configuration file.
 Please refer to [https://rubygems.org/gems/psych/versions/2.0.17] for inastallation.
-The only requirement to run the command tool is that it is executable on Linux machine or invoke is with Ruby
+Make sure it is executable, or invoke it with Ruby.
-* Linux: `chmod +x anaalyzer.rb`
-* Windows: `ruby anaalyzer.rb ...`

 ##Testing
 Unit testing can be performed by the following command in the directory the project is cloned to: